Algebraic degrees of pseudo-Anosov stretch factors: Introduction

 Let $D(S)$ be the set of possible algebraic degrees of stretch factors of pseudo-Anosov elements of $\Mod(S)$.
 Let $D^+(S) \subset D(S)$ be the set of degrees arising from pseudo-Anosov maps with a transversely orientable invariant foliation.
 Finally, denote by $[a,b]_\even$ and $[a,b]_\odd$ the set of even and odd integers, respectively, in the interval $[a,b]$. \begin{theorem} Let $g\ge 2$.
 We have

 and

 \end{theorem}

 In fact, we prove a more general result in \Cref{theorem:degrees-general}, where we also determine $D^+(S)$ for any finite type surface, and $D(S)$ for \begin{itemize} \item nonorientable surfaces with any number of punctures and \item orientable surfaces with an even number of punctures. \end{itemize} We also almost completely determine $D(S)$ for orientable surfaces with an odd number of punctures.
-The issue in this last case is that those surfaces are not double covers of nonorientable surfaces, but our construction relies on this covering to realize the highest possible odd degree.
+The reason we miss some cases is that these surfaces are not double covers of nonorientable surfaces.
+However, our construction relies on such a covering to realize the highest possible odd degree.

 The fact that $D(S_g)$ and $D^+(S_g)$ cannot be larger than stated in \Cref{theorem:degrees_simple} is well-known.
 We have $\min D(S_g) \ge 2$, because only $1$ and $-1$ are algebraic units of degree 1.
 Thurston \cite{Thurston88} showed that $\max D(S_g) \le 6g-6$ and $\max D^+(S_g) \le 2g$, and Long \cite{Long85} showed that if $d \in D(S)$ is odd, then $d \le 3g-3$.
 A similar argument shows that if $d \in D^+(S)$ is odd, then $d \le g$.
 (Here and in what follows, we use $d$ to denote any degree, not necessarily the maximal one.)